Saugus Speedway: History

 In June 1994, the speedway hosted the graduating classes of nearby Saugus High School and William S. Hart High School after the stadium at College of the Canyons was deemed unsafe for occupancy; a consequence of the Northridge Earthquake.
 The graduation resulted in two new track records: the fastest lap by unmotorized participants, as well as the slowest lap by any means of propulsion.
 The track closed unexpectedly on July 19, 1995 in the middle of the season after the grandstands had been red-tagged and condemned by the County of Los Angeles, and have since been torn down.

+Saugus Speedway briefly became a venue for the Turkey Night Grand Prix In 1991, after Ascot Park (speedway) was closed down with the 1990 race being the final event, In a bid while the Agajanians negotiated with Perris Auto Speedway, they eventually settled to run at Saugus.
+It was a cold race with temperatures in the main event being below 50°F, which made the flat surface of the speedway slippery.
+Stan Fox won both the Final Ascot Park Turkey Night Grand Prix and then the first Turkey Night Grand Prix held at Saugus Speedway, before the event moved to Bakersfield Speedway in Oildale in 1992.

+After the track was closed down from stock car racing it briefly became a go kart track until the mid-2000s.

-On October 7, 2024, it was announced that Saugus Speedway would close its doors for good on October 27, 2024 with the final event being the Santa Clarita Swap Meet.
+On October 7, 2024, it was announced that Saugus Speedway would close for good on October 27, 2024 with the final event being the Santa Clarita Swap Meet.
 The site has been proposed for a housing development.

+As of September 2025, the track in its entirety has been razed, but the scar signifying where the track once sat persists.